aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/week-2-in-progress/index.md

 ![](yoyo-interaction.jpg)

-*James L. Haven; Charles Hettrick - US patent application 59745, James L. Haven; Charles Hettrick, "Whirligig", published 1866-11-20.
+*Source for the edited illustration of a yo-yo: James L. Haven; Charles Hettrick - US patent application 59745, James L. Haven; Charles Hettrick, "Whirligig", published 1866-11-20.
 Public domain.*

 To do: